HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/manage_content_items.md

 Content users can move a content item to another location.

-1. Access the content item you wish to move.
-In this example, the content item example below \(**Image**\) is obtained from **Web Content \> Content \> Articles** location.
+1. Access the content item you want to move.
+In this example, the content item in the following example is obtained from **Web Content > Content > Articles** location.
 Click the icon to select the content item.
-After doing so, click the **Move** icon on the header.
+After selecting the content item, click the **Move** icon on the header.

     ![Select Content Item to Move](../../../../../assets/Select_Content_Item_to_Move_HCL_Content_Composer.png)

-2. A location selector should appear on the screen.
+2. A location selector appears.
 Pick the location (site area or portal page) to move the content to.
-After selecting, click the **Move** button to finalize moving of the content item.
+After selecting, click the **Move** button to move the content item.

     ![Select a location and click Move](../../../../../assets/Select_Site_Area_to_Move_Content_to_HCL_Content_Composer.png)